What is Dental Technology?

 Our team at Grove Dental Group and Orthodontics continually strives to bring the highest standard of care to Wyomissing and Reading, PA patients of all ages.
 To do so, we invest in the latest dental technologies proven to enhance the quality of care, expected outcomes, and improve the overall patient experience.
 Some of the advanced technologies we currently use include low-radiation digital x-rays, 3D oral imaging for digital impressions, an intraoral camera for taking pictures of the mouth comfortably, CamX Spectra decay detector, and the DIAGNOdent™ Pen laser cavity detector.
 By utilizing these diagnostic tools, our general dentists can often detect and treat oral conditions earlier and with a more conservative approach.
 Learn more about how dental technologies are incorporated into excellence in patient care by scheduling a visit at one of our state-of-the-art practice locations today.

-Types of Dental Technology
+What Types of Dental Technology Are There?

 Digital x-rays: X-rays are an important part of general and pediatric dental exams.
 We proudly use digital x-ray technology, which requires much less radiation than traditional films to examine internal portions of your teeth and jaw or areas not visible to the naked eye.
 Digital x-rays are taken through a small sensor that immediately transmits the images to our software system.
 These crisp, clear images can then be magnified to enhance our diagnostic abilities.
 Digital x-rays offer a more comfortable, faster, and streamlined experience for our patients.